 - I. Integrate different clouds assuring information security.

 SUNFISH has developed a secure system to federate private and public clouds that guarantees a high level of security, a continuous monitoring of inter-cloud communications, and the ability to roll out services cheaply – in a fast, flexibly and secure way – even between different private clouds.
 These solutions are particularly pertinent given the current context.
 All the European Public Administrations are considering with great interest the evolution of the ICT scenario towards “cloud” technologies, in order to achieve the best results in terms of costs cutting and efficiency improvement.
 The SUNFISH project aims at consolidating Europe as a ‘trusted cloud region’ through the implementation of high standards for data protection, cyber security and transparency as regards public services

-- Greater infrastructure usage efficiency thanks to a more effective workload management between shared private clouds
+- II.
+Greater infrastructure usage efficiency thanks to a more effective workload management between shared private cloud

-- The development of services for EU citizens which use sensitive data shared securely between different private clouds
+- III.
+The development of services for EU citizens, in particular those using sensitive data, shared securely between different private clouds.